 Tulsa Oklahoma, USA Travel Guide

 24-hour layover highlights: Morning at The Gathering Place.
 Afternoon on an Art Deco walking tour downtown.
 Visit the Woody Guthrie Center or Bob Dylan Center.
-Evening with dinner and drinks in the Tulsa Arts District or Blue Dome.
+Evening with supper and drinks in the Tulsa Arts District or Blue Dome.

 Weekend getaway (2-3 days): Day 1 at The Gathering Place, then Philbrook Museum.
 Dinner in Cherry Street.
-Day 2: Art Deco District.
+Day 2: Deco District.
 Woody Guthrie Center and Greenwood Cultural Center.
 Evening at Cain's Ballroom.
 Day 3 (optional): Gilcrease Museum (when open) or Turkey Mountain Urban Wilderness Area.
 Lunch at Mother Road Market.

 One-week comprehensive experience: Combine weekend elements with day trips to Oklahoma City or Bartlesville.
 Explore Brookside and Utica Square.
-Visit Oxley Nature Center and enjoy River Parks for outdoor recreation.
+Visit Oxley Nature Center and enjoy River Parks for outdoor activities.
 This dive into Tulsa's offerings.

 Long-term stay recommendations: Focus on specific interests during an extended stay.
 Consider chances to do volunteer work, courses in a language, exploring surrounding state parks more thoroughly, and attending numerous local events and shows.
-This yields a truly immersive experience.
+This gives a truly immersive experience.

 Tailor your itinerary to specific interests, making sure your trip focuses on what you love most.